martinschaible/rspamd-installation-for-smartermail/README.md

 :link: [Rspamd Github](https://github.com/rspamd/rspamd)<br>
 :link: [Deploying Rspamd For Use With SmarterMail](https://portal.smartertools.com/kb/a3595/deploying-rspamd-for-use-with-smartermail.aspx?KBSearchID=904007)

 You found an error, a typo or my english is to bad?
-Then open an [issue](/rspamd-installation-for-smartermail/issues).
+Then please open an issue.

 ### What's next?

 Rspamd needs tweaking to combat against spam.
 New specific modules have to be developed, which mainly combat country-specific spam and malware.
-For this, i will create a separate a new repository.
+For this, i will create a new repository.